chidiadi01/national-trekkers-association-website/README.md

 It was deployed on GitHub Pages though not working.
 I don't know why: https://chidiadi01.github.io/national-trekkers-association-website/

+WORKING DEPLOYMENT HERE AT: https://national-trekkers-association-website.vercel.app/ It is not yet complete!

 ## Objectives of the project

 In this project, I aim to incorporate things like: